jonieboii/Breakout-board-for-G-NiceRF-Lora1280F27-board/README.md

 ## Features
 I have Breaken out all 18 pins from the module to standard 2.54mm headers and included two decoupling capacitors (10uF and 100nF) near VCC for stable operation.
 I also  did a  **50-ohm coplanar waveguide** trace for the antenna and has inlcuded footprint for a standard **U.FL connector** for easily connecting the antennas.
 The module has a full ground plane on both the top and bottom layers with stitching vias for low noise .
-My appologies for the messy schematic
+My appologies for the messy schematic.

 ## How to Use